 This marks the second pipeline project that the two companies have teamed up on this year.
 DEGT and CEGT signed an agreement earlier this year to explore plans to jointly develop a proposed pipeline header system that would cross portions of Louisiana, Mississippi and Alabama, linking the onshore natural gas supply basins in East Texas and northern Louisiana with growing markets in the Southeast that are now predominantly served by offshore gas from the Gulf of Mexico.

-FERC last Tuesday initiated the pre-filing process for the so-called Southeast Supply Header Project, a 270-mile, 36-inch diameter gas line from the Perryville Hub in northern Louisiana to the Gulfstream Natural Gas System in or near southern Mobile County, AL (see related story).
+FERC on Tuesday initiated the pre-filing process for the so-called Southeast Supply Header Project, a 270-mile, 36-inch diameter gas line from the Perryville Hub in northern Louisiana to the Gulfstream Natural Gas System in or near southern Mobile County, AL (see Daily GPI, May 31).
 The planned pipeline header system would provide customers with an alternative to offshore gas supplies, which are vulnerable to weather-related service disruptions.

 For more information on the MCX project, shippers should contact Brian McKerlie at email@example.com or (713) 627-4582, or John Haynes at john.haynes@CenterPointEnergy or (713) 207-5130.

 ©Copyright 2006 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.